jayrabjohns/Tempo/README.md

 If any other functions are needed, please state so and message me about them.

+Current functions to be added:
+-Inserting new exercise and study session
+-Creating goals
+-Updating goals

 ## Explanation for the Password Encryption

 The password encryption uses SHA-256 encoding.
 Currently, their needs to be a global 'salt' variable added to the register/login forms for ease of use, but this should be fine.
 Each user could have a salt attached to the database to make comparisons a bit easier, but it's not a necessity